 MORE EXPERIMENTING WITH TAPPING: SOME SAFE SUGGESTIONS

 When you notice a discomfort, whether it is an emotion or a sensation, stop for a moment and cross you arms over your chest.
-As you do this, take a SUD reading of the intensity of your experience.
+As you do this, take a SUD reading of the intensity of your current experience.
 This will be an entirely subjective rating of your experience between 1 (low intensity) and 10 (the highest possible intensity).
 You do not have to justify it or explain it.
+Use this visual if it helps:

 Then tap your chest with each hand gently – alternating between the left and right hand slowly.
 This form of tapping is called the Butterfly Hug.
 Do not rush these things!.
-Continue this for a short time, maybe just 30 seconds and take a SUD rating of the intensity of your experience.
+Continue this for a short time, using controlled breathing maybe for just 30 seconds and take a SUD rating of the intensity of your experience.

 Your experience will have either lessened, stayed the same or increased.
-Make a note of the factors that may have contributed to this change.
-Try other strategies, such as controlled breathing or counting backwards from one thousand on your out-breath.
+Make a note of the factors that may have contributed to the change you just notice.
+Try other strategies, such as other controlled breathing strategies or counting backwards from one thousand on your out-breath.
 After a further 30/40 seconds, note your new SUD for the same sensation.
 Again, note the factors that may have contributed to this change.

 Be curious; if the SUD goes down, you may be relieved, but stay curious.
 What have you done differently to make it so.
 If SUD’s go up, be challenged to just notice that experience and to ‘go with the flow’.
 Do not fight it.